lexac1/design-practice/README.md

 9.	add scrolling effects to buttons and nav buttons
 10.	add animation effects to scroll
 11.	add responsive nav bar

+### Styling the mobile view

+1.  add new styles to nav-bar mobile and sticky
+2.  add new queries to nav-bar mobile and sticky
+3.